stevenrichter16/Portfolio/Android Wishlist Application/README.txt

 Java Code: Application\app\src\main\java\com\example\gui\*.java
 PHP Code: PHP\*.php

-All code in the above paths was written entirely by Steven Richter
+All code in the above paths has been written entirely by Steven Richter